-The nationally recognized website, www.FloridaHealthFinder.gov was established to assist consumers in making informed health care decisions and lead to improvements in quality of care in Florida.
-This website provides a facility and provider locator and tools to compare hospitals, ambulatory surgery centers, emergency departments (ED), hospice providers, physician volume, health plans, nursing homes, and prices for prescription drugs.
+The nationally recognized website, www.FloridaHealthFinder.gov was established to assist consumers in making well-informed health care decisions and lead to improvements in quality of care in Florida.
+This website provides a facility/provider locator and tools to compare hospitals, ambulatory surgery centers, emergency departments (ED), hospice providers, physician volume, health plans, nursing homes, and prices for prescription drugs.

 The website also provides the A.D.A.M.
-Multimedia Health Encyclopedia, Wellness Tools and Symptom Navigator; Really Simple Syndications (RSS) Facility Feed Builder; information about insurance, medications, seniors, medical conditions, and resources for the uninsured; consumer health care publications; and information for health care professionals.
-The hospital and ambulatory surgery comparison tool in the "Compare" section of the website provides performance data for selected medical conditions and procedures in Florida's hospitals and ambulatory surgery centers, including volume, charges, length of stay, and a separate section for pediatric data.
+Multimedia Health Encyclopedia, Wellness Tools and Symptom Navigator; Really Simple Syndications (RSS) Facility Feed Builder; information about insurance, information for seniors, medical conditions, consumer health care publications; and information for health care professionals.
+The hospital and ambulatory surgery comparison tool in the "Compare" section of the website provides performance data for selected medical conditions and procedures in Florida's hospitals and ambulatory surgery centers, including volume, charges, length of stay, and a separate section for data on seniors and pediatrics.
 Additional hospital information includes rates for readmission, mortality, infections, and complications.
-Other comparison tools on the website include:
+Other resources on the website include: